Autism, Vaccines, and the Distressed American

 The problem is that people are afraid of my disability, as if it is some god-awful tragedy.
 Even if you think you are not seeing it as a burden, there will still be that underlying ignorance.
 The ongoing onslaught with the lack of knowledge from the white male, lower class men who are privileged that choose not to trust science based on religious theocracy are damaging the rest of society.
 Why?
 It is simply because they perpetuate the stigma that is constantly associated around autism.
 The choice of words one can use to describe another can have a significant impact, depending on the tone and how the nonverbal communication is presented.
 And though this society is so “fed up” with people being oversensitive about choice of words, and how political correctness matters, people will still insist that words are not only materialistic, and can have “more than one definition.”
 How would it feel if I came to you, reader, and told you that you’re a burden to society because of your mental illness, or because of the way in which you speak, or how you deal with change?
 You would not like it, would you?
 So then why does society still feel like they have the right to tell me how I should live my life, as if they do understand me?
 It’s incredibly offensive to tell someone that you know what their life is like, is it not?
 Telling autistics that we are disease-based, or even mentally ill, is significantly hurtful because autism is not a mental illness or a disease.
 It has nothing to do with vaccines.
 The number one cause of autism (and there is more than one)?
 Genetics.
-Environmental factors such as fetal alcohol syndrome and mercury can cause autism, but the MMR vaccine has nothing to do with autism.
-Mercury is a slight cause (meaning it’s very highly unlikely that mercury will give your child autism, simply because of modern science and technology).
+Environmental factors such as fetal alcohol syndrome can cause autism, but the MMR vaccine has nothing to do with autism.
+Mercury has been proven to not cause autism.
+How?
+Click here.

 A lot of antivaxxers like to assume that we are disease filled because they were taught that autism is a burden and that it is curable.
 The ongoing toxic language that we use in society to describe autistic people is, in fact, damaging to society because it creates the stigma that there is a need for a cure, and that we should be fixed.
 In history, up until 1980, autism was considered a philosophical topic.
 This is indeed harmful to my community in history, because at that time, people were debating over whether we existed or not.
 We have existed since the beginning of time that humans arrived on this earth.
 But, in history, we were not up to par with the information we have now back in the 1500s-1800s.
 There were several geniuses, but they identified themselves as socially awkward and different, not as autistic.
 The public constantly would ridicule them for who they were, and constantly demanded a change in behavior.
 The people who did not “pass” in society at this time were put into institutions.
 And yet, that is still happening today.
 A man known as Hans Asperger, during WW2 in Nazi, Germany, helped to hide several verbal and nonverbal autistics during this time.
 He could not really help the nonverbal autistics as much, because the Germans would kill them (burnings into fires, etc.) And then a group of like-minded parents, who wanted to cure us after the name was put into the DSM, helped form Autism Speaks.
 Autism Speaks was started by a couple who felt their grandson was not behaving well, and wanted to fix that.
 With their foundation as a start, Autism Speaks sparked the ongoing stigma about autism, and thus why we have people who will believe anything.
 They took the word cure out of their mission statement, but that does not mean that they have stopped their research into finding a cure.
 Notice the hateful rhetoric used in research articles.
 Notice the ongoing campaigning by Autism Speaks that dehumanizes us as human beings.